mozilla/bigquery-etl/README.md

       `CREATE OR REPLACE FUNCTION <dir_name>.<file_name>`
   - We provide tooling in `scripts/publish_persistent_udfs` for publishing these UDFs to BigQuery
+    - Changes made to UDFs need to be published manually in order for the dry run CI task to pass
 - Should use `SQL` over `js` for performance

 ### Backfills